The historical Ponale Road with stunning views of Lake Garda

 When was Ponale road built?

-The old Strada del Ponale offers great views of Lake Garda and it’s part asphalt and part gravel/dirt and narrow.
-It was originally built in the second half of the 19th century.
+The winding road, constructed according to the unbelievable plan of Giacomo Cis from Bezzecca (1782-1851), was originally built in the second half of the 19th century (from 1847 to 1851).
+It was the only connection between Lake Garda and the Ledro Valley.
+The construction of this road was considered a marvel of engineering: it opened an easier way to the Valley through some tunnels and sharp U-bends.
+The ancient road in fact, was a rather steep, narrow and rocky mule-track that kept along the river Ponale and came out at the waterfall "Ponale" along the present Gardesana Occidentale road.
+On 1851, the road was the same of today's but there were only three tunnels to minimize the tortuosity, the road was narrow and the bends quite sharp.
 The road was adjusted and widened and the first cars passed on it in 1891.
 In 1990, after the opening of the tunnel "Agnese" the Ponale road was completely closed.
 Thanks to the wilfulness of the "Giacomo Cis" commitee it was reopened in 2004, to allow bikers and hikers to enjoy a wonderful view over Lake Garda.

 Pic: Gabriele Paris